About Us - Coastal Marine Field Station

 The University of Waikato is one of the premier universities in New Zealand for multidisciplinary aquatic science.
 It is also the only university in the southern hemisphere to have a working tertiary partnership dedicated to enhancing tertiary education offerings in the Bay of Plenty.

-The Bay of Plenty Tertiary Education Partnership, comprising Te Whare Wānanga o Awanuiārangi, Bay of Plenty Polytechnic, Waiariki Institute of Technology and University of Waikato, work collaboratively in the area of marine science.
+The Bay of Plenty Tertiary Education Partnership, comprising Te Whare Wānanga o Awanuiārangi, Toi Ohomai Institute of Technology and The University of Waikato, work collaboratively in the area of marine science.
 As part of this collaboration, Professor Battershill leads the Te Mauri Moana tertiary research group, responsible for monitoring the long-term impacts of the Rena grounding.

 The Marine Station also works closely with iwi, local government and regional development agencies, and is part of the University’s Environmental Research Institute (ERI) which conducts environmental research into Antarctic, Coastal, Freshwater and Terrestial ecosystems.